Ooonana/Guide-to-installing-android-on-kindle/README.md

 Note: This is a fork project.
 Original project link: [kdroid.club](http://kdroid.club/)

 Instructions

+1.Preparing

 1. Jailbreak your kindle.
-Use winterbreak
+I personally used [winterbreak](https://kindlemodding.org/jailbreaking/WinterBreak/)
+2. Set up mrpi and install Kual the process is included in the winterbreak site

+3. Go to kpw3.20230303.zip